-Isolated phages have high titer

-The isolated phages' lytic behavior and promise as a therapeutic agent are demonstrated by the translucent, clear plaques.
-KPP1 and KPP2 titers were reported to be $4\times10^9$ pfu/mL and $2\times10^{11}$ pfu/mL, respectively, following a 24-hour phage propagation period in liquid culture.
+Isolated phages have high titer: The isolated phages' lytic behavior and promise as a therapeutic agent are demonstrated by the translucent, clear plaques.
+KPP1 and KPP2 titers were reported to be 4×10^9 pfu/mL and 2×10^{11} pfu/mL, respectively, following a 24-hour phage propagation period in liquid culture.

 Figure 4.
-Titer of purified bacteriophage titer of KPP2 (A) phage titer of KPP1 (B) phage Isolated bacteriophages were found to have narrow spectrum infect four out of eight K. pneumoniae and three out of eight K. pneumoniae, respectively, but not bacteria from other genera (E. coli, S. typhi, Enterobacter, P. aeruginosa, and S. aureus).
+Titer of purified bacteriophage titer of KPP2 (A) phage titer of KPP1 (B) phage Isolated bacteriophages were found to have narrow spectrum It was discovered that the isolated K. pneumoniae KPP1 and KPP2 phages were very strainspecific.
+While no infectivity was seen for the other examined genera, KPP1 and KPP2 bacteriophages were able to infect and create a lytic zone against isolates of K. pneumoniae.
+According to the findings of the host range specificity test, the KPP1 and KPP2 were able to infect four out of eight K. pneumoniae and three out of eight K. pneumoniae, respectively, but not bacteria from other genera (E. coli, S. typhi, Enterobacter, P. aeruginosa, and S. aureus).